Vaginal birth: your options

 - recover more quickly from labour and birth

-- have a better chance of starting to breastfeed their babies straight away
+- have a better chance of starting to breastfeed your baby straight away

-- are more likely to cuddle their babies and have skin-to-skin contact straight after birth
+- are more likely to cuddle your baby and have skin-to-skin contact straight after birth

 - are less likely to have medical problems in future pregnancies

-- are more physically able to care for their babies (and other children) soon after birth.
+- are more physically able to care for your baby (and other children) soon after birth.

-Babies born via vaginal birth are less likely to need time in the special care nursery.
+Babies born by vaginal birth are less likely to need time in a special care nursery or neonatal intensive care unit.

-Also, babies born vaginally tend to develop stronger immune systems and are less likely to have allergies than babies born by caesarean.
-This is thought to be because of hormones released during vaginal birth, and the important bacteria babies get through vaginal birth.
+Also, babies born vaginally tend to develop stronger immune systems and are less likely to have allergies than babies born by caesarean section.
+This is thought to be because of hormones released during vaginal birth and the important bacteria babies get through vaginal birth.

-Birthing mothers who’ve had a caesarean birth can usually try for a vaginal birth if they have another baby.
+If you’ve had a caesarean birth and become pregnant again, you can usually try for a vaginal birth.
 This is commonly called a vaginal birth after caesarean or VBAC.
-Ask your doctor or midwife about whether VBAC is an option for you.
+Ask your midwife or doctor about whether VBAC is an option for you.

 Increasing your chances of vaginal birth